The Role of Ab Initio Beta-Decay Calculations in Light Nuclei for Probes of Physics Beyond the Standard Model: Recoil-order corrections to allowed beta decays

 The predictions for $j_{2}/A^2c$ and $j_{3}/A^2c$ recoil-order terms, as well as the weak magnetism $b_{\mathrm{WM}}/Ac$ and induced tensor $d^I/Ac$ terms, for the lowest four $2^+$ states in \Be~calculated from SA-NCSM, are summarized in Table \ref{tb:recoil}.
 The $d/Ac$ prediction for $2_1^+$ is based on a correlation similar to the one for $j_{2,3}/A^2c$ (Fig. \ref{fig:d_vs_Q}).
-For $b_{\mathrm{WM}}/Ac$ to all states in \Be~and for the other recoil-order terms to higher-lying $2^+$ states, the values were calculated using \NNLOopt~and JISP16 with uncertainties from varying \hw~from 20 MeV by 5 MeV and model-space sizes from \Nmax=6–12.
-In addition to being necessary for the current measurements of BSM terms in the weak interaction, $b_{\mathrm{WM}}/Ac$ predictions are of interest to experiments that test the CVC hypothesis and $d^I/Ac$ is of importance to determining the existence of second-class currents \cite{DeBraeckeleer1995}.
+For $b_{\mathrm{WM}}/Ac$ to all states in \Be~and for the other recoil-order terms to higher-lying $2^+$ states, the values are calculated using \NNLOopt~and JISP16 interactions with uncertainties from varying \hw~from 20 MeV by 5 MeV and model-space sizes from \Nmax=6–12.
+In addition to being necessary for measurements of BSM terms in the weak interaction, $b_{\mathrm{WM}}/Ac$ predictions are of interest to experiments that test the CVC hypothesis, while $d^I/Ac$ is of importance to determining the existence of second-class currents \cite{DeBraeckeleer1995}.

+Earlier experimentally deduced values for these recoil-order terms were reported in Ref. \cite{sumikama2011test} by Sumikama \etal~These values, namely $j_2/A^2c = -490 \pm 70$, $j_3/A^2c = -980 \pm 280$, $d^I/Ac = 5.5 \pm 1.7$, and $b_{\mathrm{WM}}/Ac = 7.5 \pm 0.2$, differ from the theoretical predictions, and were derived through a comprehensive fit to $\beta$-spin alignment data \cite{sumikama2011test} and $\beta$-$\alpha$ angular correlation measurements \cite{McKeownGG1980} from \Li~and $^8$B beta decays.
+Due to the limited magnitude of higher-order effects and the relatively large statistical uncertainties, the recoil-order terms $j_{2}/A^2c$, $j_{3}/A^2c$ and $d^I/Ac$ were assumed in Ref. \cite{sumikama2011test} to be independent of the \Be~excitation energy.
+Consequently, the reported values were averaged over the entire beta decay spectrum.